10.5 Youth workers

 The Czech legislation does not cover the concept of youth workers as such.

-Only within the Leisure-based education concept, pedagogical staff do the respective kind of youth work activities and also need respective educational qualifications.
-The Youth Workers in Leisure-based Education are thus covered with the Act no. 563/2004 Sb. of 24 September 2004 on pedagogical workers and The Government Regulation no. 74/2005 Sb. of 9 February 2005 on leisure-time-based education (Vyhláška č.
+Only the pedagogical staff within the Leisure-based education concept is covered to some extent. by the Act no. 563/2004 Sb. of 24 September 2004 on pedagogical workers and The Government Regulation no. 74/2005 Sb. of 9 February 2005 on leisure-time-based education (Vyhláška č.
 74/2005 Sb., o zájmovém vzdělávání) as amended.
 The last amendment was in 2018.

 b) pedagogical staff in institutions providing further education of pedagogical workers

 d) specials pedagogues,